nightblade9/dragon/README.md

 - import statements should always be of the form `from a.b.c import X`.
 Any other types of imports (eg. `import a.b.*`) are not supported.
 - Every Python file must be a class.
 (Simple module code is not supported.)
 - Multiple inheritence is not supported.
 (We can always support this through composition later.)
+- Your Python code either should use four spaces per indentation level, or tabs (but not two spaces) as per PEP-8